-Season 2 of the ECAMP podcast launched on Sat.
+Season 2 of the ECAMP Podcast launched on Sat.
 June 5, 2021, with a new episode being released every Saturday through August 2021.
-This season, our team will be exploring histories you can find in Edmonton’s neighbourhoods, aspects of 2SLGBTQIA+ histories, and stories of immigration.
-The podcast is also now a broadcast, with airings on CJSR FM 88.5 on Fridays at 6:00 PM!
+This past season, our team explored histories in Edmonton’s neighbourhoods, aspects of 2SLGBTQIA+ histories, and stories of immigration.

 TEASER for Episode 13 (Bonus)

 Coming this Fall to the ECAMP Podcast family, The Delwin Vriend Case: the Courage, the Team & the Communities That Changed Alberta’s Human Rights Law.
 This special podcast is hosted by Murray Billett and produced by the Alberta Labour History Institute with the support of Edmonton City as Museum Project.

 S02E12 | Bringing It Together: Immigration History Through Food & Edmonton’s Annexations